maxdecken/Bloompipe/README.md

 # Bloompipe
 Bloompipe is a unique website that allows users to upload their favorite music and receive a personalized music video in return.
 The platform utilizes advanced audio analysis and neural network technologies to create a truly bespoke experience for each user.

 Disclaimer: This GitHub repository only contains a sample for the modules we used as microservices, as the whole code is in a private repository.
-This sample should give an inside in how I build the APIs for the modules with Phyton on Flask.
+This sample should give an inside in how I build the APIs for the modules with Phyton and Flask.

 https://user-images.githubusercontent.com/68195151/236633220-3dd06f41-bfb3-4d1a-9bdf-984b5eaad24d.mp4